 See Also: The beloved Peanuts beagle Snoopy

 1. A dog’s life: The Autobiography of a stray invites us into the setbacks and adventures of Squirrel, the dog.
-Separated from family and braving town-to-town journeys, she encounters friends and foes all in search for a place to call home.
+Separated from family and braving town-to-town journeys, she encounters friends and foes all in search of a place to call home.

-Mark Twain was one of the most vocal voice against the experimentations on animals.
+Mark Twain was one of the most vocal voices against the experimentations on animals.
 A Dog’s Tale is narrated by a dog who saves his human family’s baby from a fire.
 But in a twist befitting only the callous corruptness of a human mind, the owner performs a deadly experiment on the dog’s puppy.